eFaps/eFapsApp-Logback/README.md

 # eFapsApp-Logback
-eFaps Application that integrates [Logback](http://logback.qos.ch/) and permits teh conriguration of logback during runtime of an installation.
+eFaps Application that integrates [Logback](http://logback.qos.ch/) and permits the configuration of logback during runtime of an installation.